AKiessner/scaling-deep-EEG-pathology-decoding/README.md

 - indices_smaller_subsets/ - indices to identify the recordings for each of the randomly selected smaller subsets of each training dataset based in the description file.

+- results_csv / contains the decoding accuracies of all runs and experiments

 ## Environments

 This repository expects a working installation of [braindecode](https://github.com/braindecode/braindecode).